Theotokos: Theology

-Theologically, the terms "Mother of God", "Mother of Incarnate God" (and its variants) does not mean that Mary is the source of the divine nature of Jesus, who Christians believe existed with the Father from all eternity.
+Theologically, the terms "Mother of God", "Mother of Incarnate God" and their variants do not mean that Mary is the source of the divine nature of Jesus, who Christians believe existed with the Father from all eternity.

-Within the Orthodox and Catholic tradition, Mother of God has not been understood, nor been intended to be understood, as referring to Mary as Mother of God from eternity — that is, as Mother of God the Father — but only with reference to the birth of Jesus, that is, the Incarnation.
+Within the Orthodox and Catholic traditions, Mother of God has not been understood, nor been intended to be understood, as referring to Mary as Mother of God from eternity — that is, as Mother of God the Father — but only with reference to the birth of Jesus, that is, the Incarnation.

 To make it explicit, it is sometimes translated Mother of God Incarnate.

 The Niceno-Constantinopolitan Creed of 381 affirmed the Christian faith on "one Lord Jesus Christ, the only-begotten Son of God, begotten of the Father before all worlds (æons)", that "came down from heaven, and was incarnate by the Holy Ghost and of the Virgin Mary, and was made man".
 Hence, the term affirms Jesus Christ's full divinity as God by referencing Mary as the "Mother of [that] God".
 In the Syriac tradition, the creed contains an addition of Theotokos after mentioning the incarnation, where it reads "...was incarnate by the Holy Spirit and of the Virgin Mary, Mother of God [ܝܠܕܬ ܐܠܗܐ]."